Accessing software

 allow you to use whichever is installed on the system you are using.
 In both

-command is used to interact with environment modules.
+implementations the module command is used to interact with environment modules.
 An

 additional subcommand is usually added to the command to specify what you want to do.
 For a list

-of subcommands you can use module -h
+of subcommands you can use module -h or module help.
+As for all commands, you can

-access the full help on the man pages with man module
+access the full help on the man pages with man module.

 On login you may start out with a default set of modules loaded or you may start out with an empty environment, this depends on the setup of the system you are using.